eastandwestwind/notes/_posts/2016-03-08-vectortodataframe.md

 ---
-title: How to convert a vector to data frame
+title: Convert a vector to data frame
 ---

 This is only useful if you have a raw vector that can be subset into rows of a data frame.